Academic Policies and Procedures

 - A graduate's sole remedy against the institution and its employees for skill deficiencies shall be limited to 12 hours of tuition-free education as outlined under the conditions described above.

-- A request to implement the graduate guarantee policy can be initiated through a written contract with the President's Office within 90 days of the graduate's initial employment.
+- A request to implement the graduate guarantee can be initiated through a written contract with the President's Office within 90 days of the graduate's initial employment.